Thomas Müller: 2014 FIFA World Cup

-Euro 2016
+UEFA Euro 2016

 Müller featured in nine of ten matches during Germany's qualifying campaign for UEFA Euro 2016, scoring nine goals as Germany topped their qualifying group to qualify for Euro 2016.

-Müller started in all six matches that Germany played at the Euro 2016 finals.
+Müller started in all six matches that Germany played at the finals.
 In their quarter-final match against Italy, Müller's shot was the first one to be saved in the penalty shoot-out during the tournament.
 This was also the first time Germany failed to score in a shoot-out since Uli Stielike missed in the 1982 World Cup.
 Germany would still end up winning the shoot-out 6–5, however.
 Müller's poor run of form throughout the tournament hindered Germany's chances, and they would be eliminated by hosts France in the semi-finals.
 Müller exited the competition without adding a goal to his name at the European Championship.

-2018 World Cup
+2018 FIFA World Cup

 Müller was selected in Germany's final 23-man squad by manager Joachim Löw for the 2018 FIFA World Cup.
 Müller played in all three matches for Germany against Mexico, Sweden and South Korea.
 Müller started against Mexico and Sweden, but came on as a substitute against South Korea.
-Müller did not manage to score a goal as Germany crashed out of the World Cup at the group stage for the first time since 1938.
+Müller did not manage to score a goal as Germany crashed out of the World Cup at the group stage for the first time since 1938 following a shock loss to South Korea.

-Exclusion from national team
+Exclusion from the national team

 On 5 March 2019, national team coach Joachim Löw confirmed that he would plan without Müller for the foreseeable future, along with his club teammates Jérôme Boateng and Mats Hummels.
 Müller said after the decision that he was "angry and surprised" why Löw decided to drop him and his Bayern teammates.
 However, after Löw later admitted in March 2021 that he was considering reversing his decision and allowing the previously barred players to partake in the upcoming UEFA Euro 2020, Müller insisted he was "definitely ready" to return to international duty, stating his desire to win another title with Germany.

-Return to the team and Euro 2020
+Return to the national team and UEFA Euro 2020

-On 19 May 2021, Müller, along with Hummels, was included in Germany's final 26-man squad for the UEFA Euro 2020, ending a period of over two years of exclusion from the national team.
+On 19 May 2021, Müller, along with Hummels, was included in Germany's final 26-man squad for UEFA Euro 2020, ending a period of over two years of exclusion from the national team.
 In the Euro 2020 round of 16, Müller missed a one-on-one chance against England when the score was 1–0 for the latter; however, England went on eventually to beat Germany 2–0.
 Hence, Müller played 15 matches in the European Championship without scoring any goals.